-Ever since I played with made over the dollar store jack-o-lantern into something pretty, I’ve wanted to make over more pumpkins.
+Ever since I transformed a dollar store jack-o-lantern into something pretty, I’ve wanted to make over more pumpkins.

-Click here to see my pink pumpkin DIY: My pretty pink pumpkin makeover (from a cheap plastic jack-o-lantern!
+Click here to see my pink pumpkin DIY: My pretty pink pumpkin makeover from a cheap plastic jack-o-lantern!

 I finally had a chance play again this week!

 Here’s what I started with:

 I painted two thin coats onto each pumpkin.
 As this paint dries so fast, it didn’t take long at all until this step was done and dried: